 The governing bodies of the Consortium are: 1.
-The Management Board (henceforth, 'The Board'); 2.
+The Management Board (henceforth, 'the Board'); 2.
 The EMLE Director; 3.
-The Erasmus Mundus Coordinator; 4.
+The Erasmus Mundus (EM) Coordinator; 4.
 The Local Coordinators.
-Moreover, the Consortium relies on the following Permanent Committees/Institutions for carrying out specific tasks: a.
-The Joint Selection Committee; b.
-The Quality Assurance Committee/Quality Assurance Officer; c.
-The EMLE Advisory Committee; d.
-The Ombudsman, e.
-The Student Support Director, f The Examination Board.
-The Consortium may establish additional ad hoc Committees.
+Moreover, the Consortium relies on the following Permanent committees/institutions for carrying out specific tasks: 5.
+The Joint Selection Committee (JSC); 6.
+The Quality Assurance (QA) Committee, which consists of the Quality Assurance Director and the Student Support Director; 7.
+The EMLE Advisory Committee; 8.
+The Ombudsperson, 9.
+The EMLE Thesis Committee; and 10.
+The EMLE Examination Board.
+The Consortium may establish additional ad hoc committees.